-This guide is destined to be an indispensible authority on the subject for everyone from beginning hobbyists to trained experts, throughout Appalachia and beyond.
+This guide is destined to be an indispensable authority on the subject for everyone from beginning hobbyists to trained experts, throughout Appalachia and beyond.

-Walt Sturgeon is a field mycologist with over 40 years of experience studying and identifying mushrooms.
-His photos of mushroom and fungi, some award-winning, can be seen in numerous mushroom field guide publications, three of which he co-authored.
-One of these Mushrooms of the Northeast, was awarded the best field guide of 2016 by the National Outdoor Writers Association
+Walt Sturgeon is a field mycologist with over forty years of experience studying and identifying mushrooms.
+His photos of mushroom and fungi, some award-winning, can be seen in numerous mushroom field guide publications, three of which he coauthored.
+One of these, Mushrooms of the Northeast, was awarded the best field guide of 2016 by the National Outdoor Writers Association.
+More info →

 Permission to reprint

 Permission to photocopy or include in a course pack via Copyright Clearance Center

 First issued in 1957 by Swallow Press, this classic guide to the art of plant identification is now familiar to an entire generation of students.
 Harrington who was Professor of Botany and Curator of the Herbarium at Colorado State University, gives step-by-step instructions and definitions to help readers recognize and classify plants.
 The new printing has been reset and reformatted, and L.W.
 Durrell’s drawings and glossary—more than 500 images—have been digitally enhanced for clarity.

 There is no easy way to identify grasses.
 And no one understands this better than H.D.
 Harrington, who observed thousands of students struggle and learn.
 His clear, concise, and well-organized guide will continue to be a basic and essential text for use in the classroom or in the field.
 The book contains over 500 drawings and an illustrated glossary.